-3 RA (Research Assistant) expenses
+3 RA (Research Assistant) expenses (Deadline: 9:00am on May 28th)

 WISE Program supports RA expenses that you will pay to yourself for conducting research activities.
 You need to apply and be adopted in the screening.
 This expenditure does not employ other persons.